 3 Tips for Making it as a Hospice Nurse

-Lori Wilkinson joined the Absolute Hospice team in January 2015, after a long career as an ER nurse.
-The ER - physically demanding as it was, taught Lori how to think fast, master efficiency, and care for patients with a levelheaded focus.
+Lori Wilkinson, RN, joined the Absolute Hospice team in January 2015 as a Case Manager following a long career as an ER nurse.
+The ER taught Lori how to think fast, master efficiency, and care for patients with a levelheaded focus.
 Read her insightful tips for hospice nurses below.

 1. Listen Empathetically